Knee Pain

 This type of damage is often referred to as a traumatic defect distinguished often by its focal geography and can often be measured in very discrete terms with surrounding healthy cartilage.
 This appearance could be altered obviously, if the joint was degenerating prior to the traumatic event having occurred.
 The focal or diffuse nature of the cartilage injury (pattern) is one of the main features, which guides treatment options likely to be effective.

-Inflammatory Knee Arthritis (Cartilage Injury)
+Inflammatory Knee Arthritis

-Inflammatory arthritis is very different than the non-inflammatory type.
+Inflammatory arthritis is very different from the non-inflammatory type.
 The cartilage damage is secondary not to repetitive stress or time or a single event trauma but is the result of a chemical process which occurs often because of an autoimmune disease.
 The autoimmune process causes the synovium to “attack” the cartilage surface.
-Instead of providing nutrition and support to the cartilage, the synovial cells secrete enzymes which essentially digest the cartilage causing it break down and resorb.
+Instead of providing nutrition and support to the cartilage, the synovial cells secrete enzymes which essentially digest the cartilage causing it to break down and resorb.

-Since knee arthritis treatments are different depending on the type of arthritis, it is important to know which type of arthritis you have.
+Since knee arthritis treatments are different depending on the type of arthritis, it is important to know which type of arthritis you have – schedule an appointment with an orthopedic expert to understand this condition more.

 The patellar tendon works with the muscles in the front of your thigh to straighten your leg.
-Small tears of the tendon can make it difficult to walk and participate in other daily activities but is treated effectively with rest and NSAIDS whereas large tears often require surgery and physical therapy to recover.
+Small tears of the tendon can make it difficult to walk and participate in other daily activities but are treated effectively with rest and NSAIDS whereas large tears often require surgery and physical therapy to recover.

 One of the main causes of tendon tearing is the weakening of the patellar tendon through repetitive stress and inflammation, called patellar tendinitis (Jumper’s Knee).